ShinyTrinkets/twofold.ts/docs/readme.md

 ```

 Double tags are **persistent** and are normally rendered every time the file is
 processed by TwoFold.

-They can be disabled by invalidating them, or using the
+If necessary, they can be disabled by explicitly invalidating them or by using
-`freeze=true` option.
+the `freeze=true` option.

-Some functions make more sense as double tags, because they contain a lot of
+Some functions make more sense as double tags, particularly when they involve
-text that needs to be processed.
+processing a significant amount of text, which is impractical to add inside a
+single tag.

-They are useful in case of documentation, for example, to keep the document in
+They are useful in case of documentation, to keep the document in sync with
-sync with other external sources, or to format and correct a paragraph.
+other external sources, or to format and correct a paragraph.

 ## Tag options

-Options (also called props, or args) for tags look like this:
+Options for tags (also called props, or args) look like this:

 `<cat 'readme.md' start=0 limit=90 />`

 In this example, the 3 options are: `'readme.md' start=0 limit=90`.

 Usually all options are... optional, but they don't always have a default; for
-example calculating or executing an expression absolutely requires an
+example calculating or executing an expression **absolutely requires** an
 expression.

 If the values contain space, they can be surrounded by a matching single quotes,